igordcard/straat/README.md

-# Straat - Issue Tracker
+# Straat

-This repository is dedicated to tracking bugs, feature requests, and other issues for the Straat project (Strategy Execution Engine).
+This repository is dedicated to tracking bugs, feature requests, and other issues for Straat.
+A roadmap may also be provided within the Projects section.

 ## ⚠️ Important Notice